fluttercommunity/flutter_launcher_icons/README.md

 ## :sparkles: What's New

-##### Version 0.3.0 (1st May 2018)
+##### Version 0.4.0 (8th June 2018)
- * Fixed issue where icons produced weren't the correct size (Due to images not with a 1:1 aspect ration)
- * Improved quality of smaller icons produced (Thanks to PR #17 - Thank you!)
+ * Now possible to generate icons for each platform with different image paths - one for iOS icon and a separate one for Android (Thanks to PR #27 - Thank you!)
- * Updated console printed messages to keep them consistent
- * Added example folder to GitHub project

 ## :mag: Guide